RasaHQ/rasa/docs/docs/reference/rasa/shared/nlu/training_data/formats/readerwriter.md

 class TrainingDataWriter()
 ```

+A class for writing training data to a file.

 #### dump

 ```python
  | dump(filename: Text, training_data: "TrainingData") -> None
 ```

-Writes a TrainingData object in markdown format to a file.
+Writes a TrainingData object to a file.

 #### dumps